 Auto Cancellation is a Smart Orchestration feature that is managed within a project's settings.

-If your development, testing, or QA teams operate in a highly collaborative workflow where multiple people are working on various test failures at the same time, it may be helpful to increase the failures threshold or even disable Auto Cancellation altogether, so multiple failing tests can be surfaced for each test run.
+If your development, testing, or QA teams operate in a highly collaborative workflow where multiple people are working on various test failures at the same time, it may make sense to increase the failures threshold to surface more failures on each test run.

 To enable or disable this feature at the Project level (must be an admin user):